Jonathan Edwards (theologian): Early life

-Jonathan Edwards was born on October 5, 1703, the only son of Timothy Edwards (1668–1759), a minister at East Windsor, Connecticut (modern-day South Windsor), who supplemented his salary by tutoring boys for college.
+Jonathan Edwards was born on October 5, 1703, the fifth of 11 children and only son of Timothy Edwards, a minister at East Windsor, Connecticut (modern-day South Windsor), who supplemented his salary by tutoring boys for college.
 His mother, Esther Stoddard, daughter of Rev. Solomon Stoddard of Northampton, Massachusetts, seems to have been a woman of unusual mental gifts and independence of character.
-Jonathan was the fifth of 11 children.
-Timothy Edwards held at least one person in enslavement in the Edwards' household, a black man named Ansars.
+Timothy Edwards held at least one person in enslavement in the Edwards's household, a black man named Ansars.
 Jonathan was prepared for college by his father and elder sisters, all of whom received an excellent education.
-His sister Esther, the eldest, wrote a semi-humorous tract on the immateriality of the soul, which has often mistakenly attributed to Jonathan.
+His sister Esther, the eldest, wrote a semi-humorous tract on the immateriality of the soul, which has often been mistakenly attributed to Jonathan.